paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/Windows_Server_Install/WinSrvInstall.md

 [![Select creation type](images/install-win4.jpg)](images/install-win4.jpg)

-On the **Select the operating system you want to install** I will choose Windows Server 2022 Datacenter (Desktop Experience) has a GUI whereas the ones without is only a command prompt.
+On the **Select the operating system you want to install** I will choose Windows Server 2022 Datacenter (Desktop Experience) has a GUI whereas **Windows Server 2022 Standard** and **Windows Server 2022 Datacenter** will install the server core version of Windows Server. **NOTE: If you install Server Core you cannot enable the GUI experience, you will have to reinstall Windows**

 [![Select creation type](images/install-win5.jpg)](images/install-win5.jpg)